babeheim/go-firstmove/readme.md

 ## TODO

+- add calculated values in the rmd
 - add more docstrings
+- update readme with new dependencies
 - clean up bibtex keys
-- confirm the `valid_range` object is really doing its job right
-- clean out project_support
-- remove the need for mirror_mirror
-- remove all moves except `fourfour`
 - rewrite code using data frames!